A haunting memoir of teaching English to the sons of North Korea’s ruling class during the last six months of Kim Jong-il’s reign.

 Credibility: I felt she crossed a lot of ethical boundaries, both personally and professionally, and it came across in the writing as being dually motivated, fighting this conflict of interest in multiple ways.
 Whether it was her undercover in her job role, being a Christian which she lied about on the basis of omission, or indoctrinating her students with Western pop culture in any ways she could.
 I don’t know if she thought about the ramifications of her behavior even after publication of the book.
 Potential fallout from not only her presence but interventionist behavior was never mentioned and I kept waiting for some little morsel of self-reflection and self-awareness.
 I expected it and when it never came when I realized maybe this is more of memoir style of book.
 Her specific qualifications and experience, as I felt I was led to believe, would have allowed her to take a more seasoned approach when stepping into a country that doesn’t share in the same core values, beliefs, and respect.

 When she first mentioned she was a novelist, who sought out to write a book, I couldn’t help but wonder who she expected the audience to be.
 Or her boundaries as far as content and angle was concerned.
 I wondered what her other bodies of work looked like.
 Were there no expectations or limitations in the information she gathered and published?
 Who was she writing this for?
-In the end she calls her students “insane” which was bothersome to me, but obviously in her teachings of English, she never intended them to read her book.
-I had a hard time with this.
+In the end she calls her students “insane” which was bothersome to me.
+Obviously in her teachings of English, she never intended them to read her book.

 She lived a lot of lies in this book.
 She was honest in some of the telling of storytelling as she tells on herself, but not so honest with herself if that makes sense.
 I’d be curious as to what her thoughts were about the organization that she chose to be a part of.
 It didn’t sound like they required much of her, but I often wondered, did she not need references for this endeavor, either personal or professional?
 What about an essay asking about her testimony or personal worldview?